alda-lang/alda/doc/development-guide.md

 Interaction with servers is done via simple HTTP requests.
 Unless specified via the `-H/--host` option, the Alda client assumes the servers are run locally and sends requests to localhost.
 The default port is 27713.

 Running `alda start` forks a new Alda process in the background, passing it the (hidden) `server` command to start the server.
-Server output is hidden from the user (though the client will report errors).
+Server output is hidden from the user (though the client will report if there is an error).

-To see server output for development purposes, you can start a server in the foreground by running `alda server`.
+To see server output (including error stacktraces) for development purposes, you can start a server in the foreground by running `alda server`.
 You may specify a port via the `-p/--port` option (e.g. `alda -p 2000 server`) -- just make sure you're sending requests from the client to the right port (e.g. `alda -p 2000 play -f my-score.alda`).

 To stop a running server, run `alda stop`.